bjmyers/prtp/docs/detector.rst

    * w must be in units of length.
 See the section on :ref:`Astropy Units <units-top>`.
 * xpix - The number of pixels along the width of the axis, i.e: how many pixels lie along a line parallel to the x-unit vector (the surface-cross-normal vector).
 * ypix - The number of pixels along the length of the axis, i.e: how many pixels lie along a line parallel to the y-unit vector (the surface vector).
+* fieldfree - The depth of the field free region of the detector.
+Defaults to 15 microns.
+   * field free must be in units of length, see the section on :ref:`Astropy Units <units-top>`
+* depletion - The depth of the depletion region of the detector.
+This parameter currently does not have any effect on the Detector.
+Defaults to 3 microns.
+   * depletion must be in units of length, see the section on :ref:`Astropy Units <units-top>`
+* considersplits - A boolean to determine if split events should be considered.
+Should be True if you want to simulate split events, note that this will slow down the view() function significantly.
+Defaults to False.
+* steps - If considersplits is True, the split events will be calculated using this number of steps.
+A lower number of steps will be less accurate but will run faster.
+For small splits (taking up only a few pixels), fewer steps is acceptable.

 .. warning::
    Unlike other Flat Components, Detectors MUST have a length and width defined.
 If no arguments are passed, these dimensions will both default to 1 mm.